flame-engine/flame-crates-example/tutorial/article.md

 > Checkpoint: [452dc40](https://github.com/luanpotter/flame-example/commit/452dc4054e2162b9ff09468517ba1c9ae8ae13e4)

+## Handling Input

 Hurray!
 The crates fall down and disappear, but you cannot interact with them.
 Let's add a method to destroy the crates we touch.
 For that, we are going to use a `window` event.
 The `window` object is available in every Flutter project globally, and it has a few useful properties.
-We are going to register on the main method a `onPointerDataPacket` event, that is, when the user taps the screen:
+We are going to register on the main method an `onPointerDataPacket` event, that is, when the user taps the screen:

 ```dart
     window.onPointerDataPacket = (packet) {